-The Value-Added Tax (VAT) mini one-stop-shop (MOSS) scheme is a simplification measure.
+The Value-Added Tax (VAT) MOSS scheme is a simplification measure.
 MOSS reduces the administrative burden and cost on business for the supply of telecommunications, broadcasting and electronic (TBE) services to non-taxable persons.

 If you do not avail of the VAT MOSS scheme for such services, you will be required to register, charge and account for VAT in each Member State in which you make these business to consumer (B2C) supplies.